HajjSalad/RaspberryPi-Android-VideoPlayer/README.md

 ## 🔧 Features
 ### 🏠 Main Page
-&nbsp;&nbsp;&nbsp;• Centralized navigation hub
+&nbsp;&nbsp;&nbsp;• Centralized navigation hub.
 &nbsp;&nbsp;&nbsp;• Quick access to all major functionalities: Stream from Internet, Stream from Local etc.
 &nbsp;&nbsp;&nbsp;• Provide direct access to the developer’s professional profiles on LinkedIn and GitHub.

 ### 1. 📡 Stream from Internet
 &nbsp;&nbsp;&nbsp;• Watch internet-hosted video streams directly from the Android app using ExoPlayer.

+📁 **Cureent Implementation**
+&nbsp;&nbsp;&nbsp;• Video URLs are hardcoded in the app and tied to each button.
+Not scalable for future changes.

+🏗️ **Future Enhancement**
+&nbsp;&nbsp;&nbsp;• Host a JSON file (e.g., on GitHub Pages) containing video metadata.
+&nbsp;&nbsp;&nbsp;• App fetches and parses this JSON to load videos dynamically — enabling easy updates without modifying the app code.

 ### 2. ▶️ Stream from Local (Phone Storage)
 &nbsp;&nbsp;&nbsp;• Stream video files saved locally on Android phone thougha user-friendly interface.